Tianxiang-C/ctx/content/en/slides/22-11-01-anise-meeting-pre/index.md

 ---
 ### Data Analysis
 - R & *metafor*
-- Consider a three-level meta-analysis when single study is likely to contain multiple effect sizes
+- Consider a three-level meta-analysis when a single study is likely to contain multiple effect sizes
   - Heterogeneity from three levels of variance: the sampling variance of effect sizes, within-study variance, and the between-study variance
   - [Assink & Wibbelink, 2016](https://doi.org/10.20982/tqmp.12.3.p154)